mrmonteith/python-learning-journey/README.md

 MYSQL_PASSWORD=your_secure_password
 MYSQL_DATABASE=python_learning

 ---

 ## ✅ Why This Helps
-- Shows recruiters you understand **security and reproducibility**.
+- Shows recruiters I understand **security and reproducibility**.
 - Makes it clear collaborators should set up their own `.env` file.
 - Reinforces that your repo is clean — no secrets in history.

 ---

-Perfect — here’s a concise **Setup Instructions** section you can drop into your README so collaborators (or recruiters) know exactly how to run your database demo securely:
+Perfect — here’s a concise **Setup Instructions** section I can drop into your README so collaborators (or recruiters) know exactly how to run your database demo securely:

 ---